pzoechner/iaeste-cer-summer-app-theme/README.md

 # IAESTE CER Summer App Theme
 The WordPress theme for [IAESTE CER Summer App](https://github.com/pzoechner/iaeste-cer-summer-app/).
-Its foundation is a copy of [HTML5 Blank](README-HTML5-BLANK.md).
+Its foundation is a copy of [HTML5 Blank v1.4.3](README-HTML5-BLANK.md).

 ## Installation
 You can clone this repository into your themes folder if needed.